Please click on the question to reveal the answer.

 I see a charge on my account for UTP fee.
 What is that?

 Students approved a Universal Transit Pass fee which allows students to use all public transit bus and light rail systems in Sacramento, Yolo, Folsom (other than Dial-A-Ride), El Dorado and Elk Grove.
 This is a mandatory fee which is based on the number of units you are enrolled in.
-The UTP sticker is available in early January for the spring semester and early August for the fall semester (it is not available in the summer).
+The UTP sticker is available in early January for the spring semester and early August for the fall semester.
 To get your sticker, bring your photo ID to the LRC.

 Your sticker is affixed to your Student Access Card which validates your Card for transit use during specific terms.